estuary/connectors/flowsim/README.md

 The options for the basic test are:

 * --loops - The number of load/prepare/store/commit loops to perform before verifying data.
-* --start - The number of documents loaded/stored will begin at 2^start (default=8) and double every loop.
+* --start - The number of documents loaded/stored will begin at this value (default=500) and double every loop.
 * --batch - The number of documents to send per request. (default=1000) When sending load/store requests it is broken into batch number of documents per request.